 In addition to the courses required of all candidates for the degree of bachelor of business administration, finance majors are required to take seven courses offered by the department.
-The required courses are FIN 30100 Financial Statement Analysis (or ACCT 30100 Corporate Financial Reporting), FIN 30400 Advanced Corporate Finance, FIN 30600 Investment Theory, and four 40000-level finance electives chosen from the specialized courses offered by the department.
+The three required courses are FIN 30100 Financial Statement Analysis (or ACCT 30100 Corporate Financial Reporting), FIN 30400 Advanced Corporate Finance, and FIN 30600 Investment Theory.
+Students interested in pursuing a career in corporate finance or CPA certification are encouraged to take the two-course sequence ACCT 30110 & 30120 in place of FIN 30100 or ACCT 30100.
+Finance majors choose any four 40000-level finance electives from the specialized courses offered by the department.

 The finance elective courses are designed to equip students with the knowledge to progress in whatever area of business they choose upon graduation.
 The subject matter in these courses-investments, corporate finance, financial markets, financial institutions, and real estate-can be tailored to meet the student's individual interests.
-Graduates of the department are currently pursuing successful careers in many areas of business, including investment banking, commercial banking, and corporate financial management, among others.
+Graduates of the department are currently pursuing successful careers in many areas of business, including investment banking, consulting, commercial banking, and corporate financial management, among others.

-Finance majors who are interested in investments should consider applying for the Investment Management Leaders Program offered through the Notre Dame Institute for Global Investing.
+Sophomores intending to major in finance and who are interested in investments should consider applying for the Investment Management Leaders Program offered through the Notre Dame Institute for Global Investing.
 Students selected for this program will have access to the Institute's mentoring program, institute-sponsored experiential learning and networking opportunities, and assistance with externship, internship, and career placement within the field of investment management.

 Students who intend to take the examinations leading to the Chartered Financial Analyst (CFA) designation should structure their programs with that objective in mind.
-An additional business law class (ACCT 40710) should be included in their program, along with appropriate courses in accounting and investments, including FIN 40660 Fixed Income Investment Strategies.
+An additional business law class (ACCT 40710) should be included in their program, along with appropriate courses in accounting and investments.

-All of the courses associated with this academic program can be found at the department's website http://mendoza.nd.edu/research-and-faculty/academic-departments/finance/academics/ as well as the registrar's class search tools available through insideND.
+All of the courses associated with this academic program can be found at the department's website http://mendoza.nd.edu/research-and-faculty/ academic-departments/finance/academics/ as well as the registrar's class search tools available through insideND.
+109